thaysom22/gitpod-full-template-dec2020/README.md

 **Code**

-* CREDIT: WebDevSimplifed YouTube channel for practice of using these reset styles
+* [WebDevSimplifed YouTube channel](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) for idea for using global reset styles
+* [Bootstrap GitHub repository](https://github.com/twbs/bootstrap) for CSS and JavaScript used to create welcome and game-over modals.

 ### 6.2 Acknowledgements